jakelazaroff/cloth/README.md

 A worker is the children processes' interface to the main process.
 It invokes a user-defined function to process tasks and manages task lifecycle events and error handling.

-#### run(command, [callback])
+#### run(fn)

-Invoked with the task's command whenever the worker picks up a task.
-If this method doesn't take a callback, returning any value will cause the task to end successfully; if it **does** take a callback, errors can be sent with `callback(err)` and successful results with `callback(null, results)`.
+Invokes the supplied function with the task's command whenever the worker picks up a task.
+The function signature should be `fn(command, [callback])`.
+If it doesn't take a callback, returning any value will cause the task to end successfully; if it **does** take a callback, errors can be sent with `callback(err)` and successful results with `callback(null, results)`.
 Throwing an error will also make the worker send an error back to the main process.

 #### send(event, message)